A Study of Post-Combustion Point Source Carbon Capture by Chemical Absorption to Develop a Technology Selection Matrix

 Abstract

-This thesis presents a comparative study of three mature chemisorption-based Carbon Capture (CC) technologies: Monoethanolamine (MEA), Potassium Carbonate with Carbonic Anhydrase (PCCA), and Chilled Ammonia Process (CAP), for post-combustion point sources.
-A selection matrix tool was developed to evaluate these technologies across standardized flue gas compositions from waste incineration, biomass, and natural gas combustion.
-Equilibrium-based process models were created in Aspen Plus, and a parametric study identified optimal operating conditions.
-Key Performance Indicators (KPI)s such as CO2 recovery, energy consumption, and solvent and water make-up were used to assess performance.
-The CAP demonstrated the lowest energy and water demands, while PCCA offered high adaptability through low-temperature regeneration.
-Heat integration analyses further extended the comparative overview of the CC technologies.
-A real-world case study on a waste-to-energy plant investigated the tools applicability to constraints.
-The updated net electricity output was determined to be -0.2, 5.0, 4.8, and 2.2 MW for MEA, PCCA, CAP, and PCCA with integrated high-temperature heat pump, respectively.
-The optimal CC technology was PCCA due to the lower penalty on electricity generation while upholding a district heating constraint.
-The study concludes that the selection matrix provides a robust screening framework for identifying the most suitable CC technology based on technical performance and integration potential, while including specific case constraints.
+This thesis compares three mature chemical absorption–based carbon capture technologies for post-combustion point sources: Monoethanolamine (MEA), Potassium Carbonate with Carbonic Anhydrase (PCCA), and the Chilled Ammonia Process (CAP).
+A selection matrix tool was developed to evaluate these options across standardized flue gas compositions from waste incineration, biomass, and natural gas.
+Equilibrium-based process models were built in Aspen Plus, and a parametric study identified optimal operating conditions.
+Performance was assessed using key indicators such as CO2 recovery, energy use, and fresh solvent and water makeup.
+The results show that CAP has the lowest energy and water demands, while PCCA is highly adaptable due to low-temperature regeneration.
+Heat-integration analyses further examined how each technology could be fitted into different plants.
+In a real-world waste-to-energy case, the tool was applied under practical constraints (including district heating).
+The updated net electricity outputs were -0.2, 5.0, 4.8, and 2.2 MW for MEA, PCCA, CAP, and PCCA with an integrated high-temperature heat pump, respectively.
+PCCA was identified as the optimal option because it minimized the impact on electricity generation while meeting the district heating constraint.
+The study concludes that the selection matrix provides a robust screening framework to identify the most suitable carbon capture technology based on technical performance, integration potential, and site-specific constraints.

 Keywords